amol1027/Health-Locker/README.md

 # Health Locker

 Health Locker is a web-based application that allows users to securely store and manage health records for themselves and their family members.
+This application provides a centralized platform to keep track of medical history, appointments, and other important health information.

 ## Features

-*   User registration and login
+*   **User Authentication:** Secure user registration and login system.
-*   Add and manage family members
+*   **Family Member Management:** Add and manage profiles for multiple family members.
-*   Upload and view health records for each family member
+*   **Health Record Management:** Upload, view, and organize health records (including PDFs and images) for each family member.
+*   **AI-Powered Report Simplification:** Automatically simplifies complex medical reports from PDFs or images into easy-to-understand summaries using AI.
-*   Set reminders for family members for appointments or medication.
+*   **Reminders:** Set reminders for appointments, medications, and other health-related events.
-*   Securely stores health records
+*   **Secure Storage:** Ensures that all health records are stored securely.
-*   Dashboard to view all family members
+*   **Dashboard:** A comprehensive dashboard to view all family members and their recent activities.

+## Project Structure

+The project is organized into the following directories:

+*   `config/`: Contains the database and SMTP configuration file (`config.php`).
+*   `database/`: Includes the database schema file (`health_sys.sql`).
+*   `frontend/`: Contains the main application logic and user interface files.
+*   `user/`: Handles user authentication, including registration, login, and logout.
+*   `uploads/`: The directory where uploaded health records are stored.
+*   `vendor/`: Contains composer dependencies.

+## Database Schema

+The database consists of three main tables:

+*   `users`: Stores user information, including email and password.
+*   `family_members`: Stores information about family members, linked to a user account.
+*   `medical_records`: Stores medical records for each family member, including record type, date, and file path.

+The database schema and relationships are defined in the `database/health_sys.sql` file.

 ## Technologies Used